Argentina at a Glance

 Education in Argentina

-Expats families with children will be interested in learning more about education in Argentina.
+Expat parents will be interested in learning more about education in Argentina.
 Generally speaking, Argentina’s school system has a fairly good reputation internationally.
-At around 98%, the country has one of the highest levels of literacy and education among all Latin American countries.
+At around 98%, the country has one of the highest levels of literacy among all Latin American countries.

-In Argentina, education starts at the pre-primary level, with kindergarten for children aged between two or three and five.
-A pre-school education is, however, not compulsory, except for the last year, which is called educación inicial.
-Primary schooling then begins at the age of six, and we will give a rough outline of the education system below.
+In Argentina, education starts at the pre-primary level with kindergarten for children aged two to five.
+Kindergarten is, however, not compulsory – save for the last year, which is called educación inicial.
+Primary schooling then begins at the age of six and is compulsory for everyone.

-Nowadays, compulsory education for Argentine schoolchildren includes two options: Either six years of primary school are followed by another six years at secondary, or there are seven years of primary education and five years of secondary school.
-Counting the final year of preschool, that makes thirteen years of free schooling are now obligatory.
+Nowadays, compulsory education for Argentine schoolchildren includes two options: Either six years of primary school followed by another six in secondary school, or seven years of primary school and five years of secondary school.
+Counting the final year of preschool, that makes thirteen years of free obligatory schooling.

-Secondary education is again sub-divided into two levels.
-Lower secondary provides general education while the second cycle of secondary schooling encourages students to specialize.
-For example, they can choose a vocational, professional, or academic focus.
-At the end of secondary school, students will sit an entrance exam for Argentina’s 39 national universities.
+Secondary education itself is sub-divided into two levels.
+Lower secondary provides general education while upper secondary encourages students to specialize.
+At the conclusion of secondary school, students can take an entrance exam for enrollment in one of Argentina’s state universities.
 Private universities in Argentina may have additional admission requirements.

-While English is very important as a foreign language, Spanish remains the predominant language in the classroom.
-Younger kids may easily pick up a foreign language within six months.
-For older students with little or no knowledge of Spanish, such an experience is far more likely to be disruptive, though.
-Therefore many expat families prefer to send their children to a private international school.
+While English is very important as a foreign language, Spanish remains the predominant language in most classrooms.
+Younger kids may be able to pick up a foreign language within six months.
+For older students with little to no knowledge of Spanish, however, having to learn a new language can be a bit of a hindrance.
+Therefore, many expat families prefer to send their children to a private international school.

-48 schools in Argentina offer the International Baccalaureate Diploma.
-There are a number of international schools in the Buenos Aires area.
-They cater to various expat communities, particularly the British, French, German, Italian, Japanese, and US American communities.
+In Argentina, 48 schools offer the International Baccalaureate Diploma.
 There are also a few bilingual (Spanish-English) schools in the cities of Cordoba and Rosario, most notably the Colegio Mark Twain (Cordoba) and the Colegio San Bartolomé (Rosario).
 Naturally, however, Buenos Aires is home to many more.